On rigid origami III: local rigidity analysis: Introduction

 \section{Introduction}

-Rigid origami is developed as a tool for effectively transforming a two-dimensional material into a three-dimensional structure, hence most of previous studies focus on the kinematics and mechanical properties of rigid-foldable creased papers.
-However, in this article we are considering the statics and stability of a creased paper: Is it statically rigid under a certain equilibrium load?
-If it is, what is the stress inside the creased paper?
-Is a creased paper stable even if it is not statically rigid?
-How would a pre-stress change the stability?
-The answer to these questions on statics are linked with the kinematics: first-order rigidity and second-order rigidity.
-The theoretical results presented here will be instructive in the design of rigid origami structures that carry load.
+Rigid origami has been developed as a tool for effectively transforming a two-dimensional material into a three-dimensional structure, hence most of previous studies focus on the kinematics and mechanical properties of foldable rigid origami.
+In this article, we will consider a different viewpoint -- a rigid origami that is not foldable, among which there is a hierarchical relation of different levels of rigidity.
+The local rigidity concepts, including the first-order or static rigidity, prestress stability and second-order rigidity are similar to those used for classical bar-joint frameworks, but there are also some special features.
+Considering the different aspects of the rigidity for rigid origami might give a novel perspective for the development of new folding patterns, or for the design of origami structures where some rigidity is required.